A guest blog by Vanessa Longley.

 Vanessa Longley is the Director of Fundraising and Communications at Havens Hospices.
 In her ‘spare’ time she looks for new ways to bring creativity into everyday working practice…and is working hard on getting a solid 8 hours sleep every night.

-If you’re looking for more insight, tips and support to get better results check out the Lucidity Network – an online and offline learning and support network.
-Join the waiting list to be the first to know when the network is open for new members.
+If you’re looking for more insight, tips and support to get better results check out the Lucidity Network.